OfficeDev/office-js-docs-pr/docs/develop/install-latest-office-version.md

 > [!NOTE]
 > The command might take a long time to run without indicating progress.

-When the installation process finishes, you will have the latest Office applications installed.
+When the installation process finishes, you'll have the latest Office applications installed.
 To verify that you have the latest build, go to **File** > **Account** from any Office application.
 Under the About section, you'll see the version and build number, along with Current Channel (Preview).
 The Microsoft 365 Insider section is displayed or hidden for business customers depending on their company's settings.

 ![Product information, including the version number, build, and channel.](../images/microsoft-365-insider.png)